azcoov/harvestsharp/README.md

 Projects GET - You can fetch a list of all projects
-Projects POST - You can post new projects given a client id
+Projects POST - You can post new projects given a client id Projects PUT (de)activate - You can toggle the active flag on a project

 #What's missing?